 - Essays, without their identifying title pages, will be distributed by the Essay Contest Committee Chair to three full-time Philosophy department faculty members acting as Essay Contest Referees.
 The Essay Contest Referees will rank the essays and report their rankings to the Essay Contest Committee Chair.
 The Essay Contest Committee Chair will moderate the discussion among the Essay Contest Referees that determines which essays earn the prize money.
 In extraordinary circumstances, the Essay Contest Committee reserves the right not to award a prize or, in the event of a tie, to split the award between two or more essays.

 - The prize winners will be notified via e-mail by the Essay Contest Committee Chair.
-The prize winners will honored at the Philosophy Department Advisory Board Reception May 19.
-The winner may have the option to read the winning paper at a meeting of the Philosophy Club or colloquium sometime in May of 2018.
+The prize winners will honored at the Philosophy Department Advisory Board Reception May 18.
 Prize money will be disbursed the Financial Aid office.
 The Philosophy department's ASC will help the winners with the necessary paperwork for the disbursement of the prize money.

 - A copy of the winning essays will be archived, and the author and title of winning papers will be listed on the Philosophy department Website Essay Contest page, while the other essays will not be retained.